datacentricdesign/iob22/assignments/03-ereader/step5.md

 In this step we explore the concept of `method` with the `string` object. we have plenty of `string` objects at hand: each line of the book we read is a `string` that we can 'play' with.
 A list of `string` methods is available on [W3School website](https://www.w3schools.com/python/python_ref_string.asp)

-# Task 5.1 Change Chapter Lines into Titles
+# Task 5.1 Change Chapter Lines Into Titles

 When reading a book, we want to ensure that titles of chapters are properly written: each word starting with an upper case.
 That is a typical example of what we can do on a `string`.